-It has been almost thirty years since Howard Gardner published his landmark work, Frames of Mind: The Theory of Multiple Intelligences.
+It has been over three decades since Howard Gardner published his landmark work, Frames of Mind: The Theory of Multiple Intelligences.
 Professor of Cognition and Education at the Harvard Graduate School of Education, Gardner transformed the educational community in the United States and around the world with his theory, which identified seven different human capacities that all individuals possess:

 In later years, he proposed additional intelligences known as “Naturalist” and “Spiritual.”
 In exploring this broad spectrum of human understanding, Gardner critiqued the notion “that there exists but a single human intelligence that can be assessed by standard psychometric instruments.”